Research status — Not yet OOS-validated. Do not use for live trading.

 Caveats

 - Tight 3% SL generates frequent stop-outs.
-Requires accepting 64% loss rate.
+Requires accepting a ~64% loss rate.

 - Not live-tracked.
 Backtest only.